tayebel/youtube_scraper/README.md

 ```bash
  python run.py
  ```
+Enter your YouTube Data API key.
 Open your web browser and visit http://localhost:8052 to access the dashboard.

-## Configuration
-Before running the tool, make sure to configure the following :
-API_KEY: Your YouTube Data API key.
+NOTE: Before running the tool, make sure to get Your YouTube Data API key.
 You can obtain one by following the instructions at https://developers.google.com/youtube/registering_an_application.

 ## Search